robinhowlett/robinhowlett.github.com/_posts/2026-08-17-the-design-decisions-behind-redboarder.markdown

 ![The handicapping surface: race tabs, conditions, a pace read, the wagering pools, and expandable past-performance lines per horse](/assets/images/posts/2026/interface.png)

 The PP lines expand on demand because past performances are dense; showing everything at once is a wall, showing nothing is useless, so the default is a readable summary that opens into full detail when you want it.
 Names the AI mentions are clickable and drive the left panel, and the app's own jargon (PR and the like) carries hover-glossary definitions, because the fastest way to lose a newcomer is a wall of unexplained abbreviations.

+### Chips: getting past the blank prompt

+A chat box has a cold-start problem.
+A newcomer opens the conversation, sees an empty field, and has no idea what they're allowed to ask.
+That blank prompt is where a lot of people quietly give up.

+So the conversation seeds itself with **chips**: tappable suggestions that turn the next move into one tap instead of a sentence you have to compose.
+They are fast UX for anyone who doesn't want to type, and a standing answer to "what can I even do here?", surfacing the questions worth asking at each point in a card.
+The text box is still there for anyone who'd rather write; the chips just mean you never have to start from nothing.

 ### Betting: a slip and a conversation